Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Announce Death"			"1"

-			// Base health given to all Mutant Tanks.
-			// Note: Tank's health limit on any difficulty is 65,535.
-			// Note: Disable this setting if it conflicts with other plugins.
-			// Note: Depending on the setting for "Multiply Health," the Mutant Tank's health will be multiplied based on player count.
-			// --
-			// Minimum: 0 (OFF)
-			// Maximum: 65535
-			"Base Health"				"0"

 			// Mutant Tanks revert back to default Tanks upon death.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
 			// Note: This feature is simply for cosmetic purposes.
 You do not need to worry about this setting.